 1. Observe how others are acting in the same situation.

 2. Describe the situation; what it means to you, and your response to it.

 3. Ask a local resident or someone with extensive experience how they would have handled the situation and what it means to the host culture.

 4. Plan how you might act in this or similar situations in the future.

 5. Test the new behavior and evaluate how well it works.

 6. Decide how you can apply what you have learned the next time you find you find yourself in a similar situation.

 7. Ask the Office of International Student Affairs for the names of other international students that may have experienced these feelings and seek their advice.

 Throughout the period of cultural adaptation, take good care of yourself.
-Read a book or rent a video in your home language, take a short trip if possible, exercise and get plenty of rest, write a letter or telephone home, eat good food, and of things you enjoy with friends.
-Take special notice of things you enjoy abut living in a host culture.
-If experiencing difficulty with the transition, International Students should consult with the ISA advisor as soon as possible.
+Read a book or rent a video in your home language, take a short trip if possible, exercise and get plenty of rest, write a letter or telephone home, eat good food, and do things you enjoy with friends.
+Take special notice of things you enjoy about living in a host culture.
+If experiencing difficulty with the transition, international students should consult with the ISA advisor as soon as possible.

 Francis Marion University